minmarg/ropius0/README.md

                NOTE: If some intermediate files are found to exist, the corresponding stage of the algorithm will be skipped.
        Default=.
+-a             Use alternative thresholds for ranking structural models, useful
+               when the input MSA contains many diverse sequences and most of the structural models are of similar quality.
 -c <n_cpus>    Number of CPU cores to use.
        Default=1
 -C <path>      COMER2 installation path.